awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 1. In the confirmation dialog box, review the service last accessed data, which shows when each of the selected roles last accessed an AWS service\.
 This helps you to confirm whether the role is currently active\.
 If you want to proceed, choose **Yes, Delete**\.
 If you are sure, you can proceed with the deletion even if the service last accessed data is still loading\.

 **Note**
 You cannot use the console to delete an instance profile, except when it has the exact same name as the role\.
 In addition, you must delete the instance profile as part of the process of deleting a role as described in the preceding procedure\.
-To delete an instance profile without also deleting the role, you must use the AWS CLI, Tools for Windows PowerShell, or AWS API\.
+To delete an instance profile without also deleting the role, you must use the AWS CLI or AWS API\.
 For more information, see the following sections\.

 ## Deleting an IAM Role \(AWS CLI\)<a name="roles-managingrole-deleting-cli"></a>

 When you use the AWS CLI to delete a role, you must first delete the policies associated with the role\.
 Also, if you want to delete the associated instance profile that contains the role, you must delete it separately\.

-**To use the AWS CLI to delete a role \(AWS CLI\)**
+**To delete a role \(AWS CLI\)**

 1. If you don't know the name of the role that you want to delete, type the following command to list the roles in your account: